-To migrate your app from Google+ Sign-In to Google Sign-In, you’ll need to update your sign in button, the scopes you request from the user and how to retrieve profile information from Google.
+To migrate your app from Google+ Sign-In to Google Sign-In, you need to update your sign-in button, requested scopes, and instructions on how to retrieve profile information from Google.
 Follow our Google Sign In for Android documentation for full instructions.

-When updating your sign in button, do not refer to G+ or use the color red.
-Please conform to our updated branding guidelines.
+When you update your sign-in button, do not refer to G+ or use the color red.
+Conform to our updated branding guidelines.

 plus.profile.emails.read.
 By using

 GoogleSignInOptions.Builder with the

 DEFAULT_SIGN_IN option, you will

 profile scope which provides the user’s name and